Community Murals 2003

 “A Piece of Yesterday, Today and Tomorrow” (2005)

-Monica Cervone McElwain features symbols the Southside’s past, present, and future at 2341 East Carson Street.
-It is rendered with movement that reflects a neighborhood where there is never a dull moment.
+Monica Cervone McElwain exemplifies the Southside’s past, present, and future at 2341 East Carson Street with color and movement that echo a place where there’s never a dull moment.

 “Season of Hope” (2005)

 James Maszle celebrates the history and pride of Homewood/Brushton in the heart of the neighborhood at 7340 Frankstown Avenue.
 This massive wall features symbols like the tree of life plus realistic images of local faces and places.

 Tom Mosser and Sarah Zeffiro bring humor to the city’s revitalization by portraying Andrew Carnegie and Andy Warhol receiving a makeover at a Downtown salon above Strawberry Way & Smithfield Street.

 Kate Bechak uses subtle wit and charm to reflect East Liberty’s artistic and cultural rhythms at 5880 Centre Avenue.

 Lucas Stock celebrates womanhood with a scene of vibrant, unbridled vitality, with life literally following in the path laid by this new mother on the side of the Midwife Center at 2825 Penn Avenue in the Strip District.